sky-shift/skyshift/examples/bookinfo-demo/README.md

 # BookInfo  Example

 This example demonstrates an how an application like [Istio BookInfo](https://istio.io/latest/docs/examples/bookinfo/) can be deployed using Skyshift
-This demo shows different load-balancing policies like: random, round-robin or static destination.
-This test create three kind clusters:
+This test uses two k8s clusters:

-* A Product-Page microservice (application frontend) and details microservice run on the first cluster.
+* A Product-Page microservice (application frontend) and details microservice run on the first cluster, which is used as a frontned.
-* The Reviews-V2 (display rating with black stars) and Rating microservices run on the second cluster.
+* The Reviews-V2 (display rating with black stars) and Rating microservices run on the second cluster, used as a backend.
-* The Reviews-V3 (display rating with black stars) and Rating microservices run on the third cluster.
-(Optional)

 This example needs atleast two k8s clusters or local KIND clusters